joseph-flinn/site/data/posts/0064-engineering-portfolio-management-part1.md

 Now, it might seem like I am starting down an anti-Agile path, but I am not.
-I fully agree with the philosophies of Agile and Lean Development and have observed the benefits in the teams that use them, with the caveat that they are applied to only project management.
+I fully agree with the philosophies of Agile and Lean Development and have observed the benefits in the teams that use them, with the caveat that Agile is only applied project management and not portfolio management.
 To help with the nuance between using Agile for project management versus other types of project work, it will be helpful to define a few terms as they seem to be rarely used in the SaaS industry.
 The following definitions come from the *A Guide to the Project Management Body of Knowledge* (Project Management Institute, p.4).

 **Project:** A temporary endeavor undertaken to create a unique product, service, or result.
 The temporary nature of projects indicate a beginning and an end to the project work or a phase of the